 - Always check any telescope before use for solar observing.
 Do not use any telescope or filter that appears to be damaged.
-Verify that all glass and filters are in place.

-- The Blocking Filter diagonal or extension tube must always be used with the Lunt telescope or filter for solar observing.
+Verify that all glass and filters are in place. - The Blocking Filter diagonal or extension tube must always be used with the Lunt telescope or filter for solar observing.

-For sun observation the complete 130mm of the telescope's aperture is used and the focal length is 910mm.
+For sun observation 60mm of the telescope's aperture is used and the focal length is 420mm.
 The etalon with the air pressure tuning provides a bandwidth of <0.7 Angstrom.

-Install the LS130MT telescope with the dovetail rail on an astronomical mount.
+Install the LS60MT telescope on a photo tripod or with an additionally available dovetail rail on an astronomical mount.

 Pull the blocking-filter diagonal slide tube out about 50mm.
-Put the focus tube at about 50% of travel (at the version with B3400 you can use a normal star-diagonal).
+Put the focus tube at about 50% of travel.
 Place a ~25mm eyepiece in the focus end so you have the largest field of view to look at.
-Align the telescope with the shadow cast by the telescope opening in the direction of the tube-rings.
-There you get quite well in the direction of the sun.
-For the exact alignment you can now use the sol-searcher integrated in the handle of the telescope.
+If you do not have a Sol Searcher you can use the shadow cast by the Sun on the front objective cell against the clamshell.
+Center one on the other and you should be close.
 Look thru the eyepiece.
 Do you see a fuzzy red ball?
 If not, make sure you have removed the dust cap from the front.
+Try to re-align the Sol Searcher and look again.
 After some trial and error the Sun should appear in the eyepiece.
+Once the Sun is centered now is a good time to adjust a Sol Searcher.